Formation of multiple flocks in a simple nonlocal aggregation model: Introduction

-In \ref{subsec:lingrowth} we show that the minimal energy grows linearly in $m.$ In Section \ref{sec:sizeofdrop} we investigate the sizes of the droplets in the specific example where the kernel is a power law near $0.$ We show that generalized minimizers consist of many balls of the same size, and at most one other smaller ball.
+In \ref{subsec:lingrowth} we show that the minimal energy grows linearly in $m,$ which suggests that for large mass, the droplets in a minimizer are all relatively close in size.
+In Section \ref{sec:sizeofdrop} we investigate the sizes of the droplets in the specific example where the kernel is a power law near $0.$ We show that generalized minimizers consist of many balls of the same size, and at most one other smaller ball.